JoeyTheCoder/RiftRewindHackathon/README.md

 ## 📌 Overview

-**That’s My Duo** is an AI-powered League of Legends companion that uncovers how you and your friends *really* play together.
+**That's My Duo** is an AI-powered League of Legends companion that uncovers how you and your friends *really* play together.

-By analyzing match history from the Riot API (and possibly supplemental sources like Mobalytics or OP.gg), we highlight champion/role synergies, performance trends, and group dynamics.
+**How it works:**
+1. **Enter your summoner name** → We analyze your recent match history via Riot API
+2. **Choose your duo partner** → Pick from your most frequent teammates, or search for any specific player
+3. **Get your duo recap** → AI-powered insights about your synergy, performance, and playstyle together

-Instead of only showing raw numbers, **That’s My Duo** creates playful, narrative-driven synergy insights using **AWS Bedrock**.
+By highlighting champion/role synergies, performance trends, and group dynamics, we turn raw match data into playful, narrative-driven insights using **AWS Bedrock**.
 Think of it as **Spotify Wrapped for League Duos** — fun, shareable, and personal.

 ---